 - Not conducting an offline draft

 There are two schools of thought here.
 Those in favor of online drafts like the speed and convenience.
-On the other hand, I don’t like being rushed and I like being actively involved in what’s going on, thus, offline drafts are the best way to avoid mistakes.
-(Having a live, offline draft beats an online draft every time)
+On the other hand, I don’t like being rushed and I like being actively involved in what’s going on.
+Thus, offline drafts are the best way to avoid fantasy football mistakes.

 - Short time limit for draft picks

 What the hell is the rush?
 Why do you have to schedule a 1:00 tee time?
 Why are you trying to go out on that hot date after the draft?
-There shouldn’t be any need to have short timers on draft picks because that causes too many mistakes.
-(Tip: Clear your entire schedule on the day of the draft)
+There shouldn’t be any need to have short timers on draft picks because that causes too many fantasy football mistakes.
+Enjoy the single best day of the fantasy football calendar.

 - Worrying too much about matchups